woocommerce/woocommerce-blocks/CONTRIBUTING.md

 ### Prerequisites

 -   Have [Github's Hub](https://github.com/github/hub) cli installed and authenticated.

 **Before any release** ensure you update:

 -   The `readme.txt` file supported versions, changelog and list of blocks if the release includes new blocks.

 > Note: version numbers will automatically be updated in files via the deploy script (see `bin/version-changes.sh`).

+### Creating release branches

+When releasing a major or minor feature frozen version of Blocks (e.g. release candidate), create a new release branch from master named `release/X.X`. **This release branch is where you should create tags and releases from.**

+If post-release fixes or changes are needed, create Pull Requests against **master**, but label the PR with the correct milestone.
+For example, if fixing an issue in Blocks 2.5, create a PR against master with a `2.5.x` milestone.
+Once approved and merged to master the same changes will be cherry picked to the release branch.

+To do this:

+-   Switch to the release branch
+-   Run the command ([using HUB command line helper](https://hub.github.com/hub-am.1.html)): `hub am -3 http://URL-TO-PR`
+-   The command will tell you if the merge was successful.
+If not, you can cherry pick individual commits using [git cherry pick](https://git-scm.com/docs/git-cherry-pick) which is more time consuming.
+-   Push the changes to origin.
+-   After success, label the PR as `status: cherry-picked`.
+This lets everyone know the chery picking has been completed.

+You'll also need to manually update the changelog and version numbers in the release branch before tagging.
+There is a changelog helper script which can list changelog entries from merged PRs in a milestone:

+`npm run changelog`

+Follow the instructions, then add the changelog entries to the readme.txt file before committing to the release branch.
+As well as the changelog, there are version strings which need updating in:

+-   `package.json`
+-   `readme.text`
+-   `src/package.php`
+-   `woocommerce-gutenberg-products-block.php`

+Once all of this is done, you are safe to run the deploy scripts exaplained below.

 ### Tagging new releases on GitHub